CASE STUDY

 Yes.
 The Founder Residency is for founders with ideas or technology that have at least a basic level of market and/or technical validation.
 The ideal candidate has a an early product out to market.
 Our goal is to support you as you work full-time on your venture and give you the tools you need to accelerate growth.

 No. We source applicants from across the globe through a competitive process.
-However, the Residency is located in Maine, and we expect founders in the program to be stationed at the Roux Institute’s Innovation Hub in Portland, ME for the duration of the program.
+However, the Residency is located in Maine, and we expect founders in the program to work out of the Roux Institute’s Innovation Hub in Portland, ME during the program.
 We believe Maine is the best place in the world to start and run a business.

 We support founders with the desire and idea or technology to create a scalable technology-based business that could have a meaningful impact for millions.
-We prefer ventures that utilize technology aligned with the Roux Institute’s core focus areas — artificial intelligence, computer and data sciences, digital engineering, advanced life sciences, and medicine.
+We prefer ventures that utilize technology aligned with the Roux Institute’s core focus areas — climate and sustainability, artificial intelligence, computer and data sciences, digital engineering, advanced life sciences, medicine, and national security.

 Yes.
 We support for-profit ventures, non-profit ventures, and every venture in between.
 As long as your idea uses technology and has potential to drive significant change as outlined above, we’ll consider it.